LeoLuo0320/MatureAI/docs/status.md

 <img width="700" alt="ppo trainer - graph" src="rllib.png">

 Each observation is a NumPy array of size 5 X 5 X 2.
 When facing a gate, the agent will either open it or make it remain locked.
 Our goal is to train our agent to open the gate each time it encounters one.
-If it does not open it, he might not be able to move forward and will trigger TNT as he stays in a certain area for a long time.
+If it does not open it, he cannot move forward and enter next area ahead.
+To imitate the basic game logic of Temple Run and help our agent learn to move forward, we set a time limit for TNT that under each area.
+If the time is up, TNT will explode, and the agent will fall off the track and die.

 #### Action Space
 The action space is similar to that from assignment2, and we use discrete action space for now, as the environment is straightforward and simple.
 The use 1 in action space is to open the gate, so our agent will be able to move forward.